Once you secure an interview, researching and preparing for the interview is extremely important.

 - Why you are looking for a new job (unemployed? seeking a new opportunity?)

 Preparing answers that address the categories above, while showing an understanding of the company’s requirements and buying motivators will help you tailor your responses during the interview.

 Your research before the interview can also help YOU ask better questions in the interview.
 Remember — a job interview is about “fit” — but the “fit” from your perspective is as important as “fit” from the company’s point of view.
 The job interview is like a first date — you want to see what you have in common and whether it’s worthwhile to continue to pursue a relationship or whether you should “see other people.”

 What are your personal interview challenges?
-Visit my website www.careerimpresions.ca to learn more about my services, including custom interview coaching.
+Visit my website www.careerimpresions.ca to learn more about my services, including custom interview coaching for top professionals.